RIDE FAQ

 Will my t-shirt be mailed?

-Online registration will remain open through June 2 with Access Pass and T-shirt pick-up available at the event or at the Bay View Wheel & Sprocket on:
+Online registration will remain open through June 1 with Bike Bib and T-shirt pick-up available at the event or on the following dates and locations:

 Restrooms?

 Of course!
-Portalets will be available at the Howard Ave oasis station, the Summerfest grounds and at N. Lake Park Drive turnaround for the duration of the event.
+Portalets will be available at the starting line on N. Harbor Dr., Howard Ave Oasis Station, and at N. Lake Park Drive turnaround for the duration of the event.
+Starting at 8:00 a.m., restroom facilities will be available inside the North Gates for Summerfest.

 Hours of operation?